-We often hear the term “nutrient timing” or “anabolic window” which describes a time period following intense training where the consumption of certain nutrients will enhance the muscle recovery and regeneration process.
+We often hear the terminology “nutrient timing” or “anabolic window.”
+This describes the time period following intense training where the consumption of key nutrients will enhance, dramatically, the muscle recovery and regeneration (growth) process.

 Let’s take a look at this window and the importance of getting crucial nutrients into your body during this period.